cntools/libsurvive/useful_files/light_reading.md

 https://stanford.edu/class/ee267/lectures/

-Nairol's discussion of the lighthouses used iwth the HTC Vive.
+Nairol's discussion of the lighthouses used with the HTC Vive.

 https://github.com/nairol/LighthouseRedox/tree/master/docs